Kitsudora/tt05-synth-fpga/README.md

 A range of 16 octaves is clearly overkill.
 A range of 8 octaves from 12 Hz to 3052 Hz might have been sufficient, but supporting a few octaves below the audible range helps when sweeping the frequency down.

-A 10 bit counter is used to generate a waveform with the desired period.
+A 10 bit counter   to generate a waveform with the desired period.
 In the simplest form, the counter would count down by one each sample, triggering and adding `512 + osc_period[8:0]` if the counter would otherwise become negative.
 This allows to create a `waveform_period` that is 512 to 1023 times `sample_rate`.

-#### Floating point format for periods, exponential conversion
 To be able to create a sawtooth waveform, the counter instead counts down by `2^n_saw` each sample, still triggering when needed.
 Each time the counter triggers, an `n_saw` bit counter called `saw` is increased by one.
 This `saw` wraps around once per `waveform_period`.

+#### Floating point format for periods, exponential conversion
 To support lower octaves, the synth contains a clock divider. `n = osc_period[12:9]` is used to select an enable signal from the clock divider, so that the counter is only updated once per `2^n` samples.
 When `n = 15`, the enable signal is made always low, to be able to stop an oscillator.

 The floating point representation causes the relative frequency accuracy to be same for each octave, saving bits compared to a linear representation of the period.
 It also acts as a pseudo-exponential converter, so that sweeps of cutoff frequency, volume, etc, have an exponential progression.
 The result is a piecewise linear approximation of an exponential function, but I have not noticed any ill audibly ill effects from this.

-#### Modulation oscillators
+#### Control oscillators
-Modulation oscillators have a lower resolution with only 5 bits mantissa.
+Control oscillators have a lower resolution with only 5 bits mantissa.
 This is based on listening tests where I let cutoff frequency or volume sweep down, to see where I would start to hear stepwise motion.
 4 bits might have been ok as well.
-Otherwise, modulation oscillators work very much like waveform oscillators except for one important difference: a higher exponent doesn't cause the oscillator to trigger less often, insted, the filter is updated by a smaller step.
+Otherwise, control oscillators work very much like waveform oscillators except for one important difference: a higher exponent doesn't cause the oscillator to trigger less often, insted, the filter is updated by a smaller step.
 More about this in the filter section.

-An 8 octave range for the modulation oscillators would not have been enough.
+An 8 octave range for the control oscillators would not have been enough.
 To begin with, the highest cutoff frequency is about 30 kHz, to make sure that the filter can act as if completely open.
 An 8 octave range would only allow it to go down to about 120 Hz.
 When the cutoff frequency sweeps down, I needs to go a number of octaves below the oscillator frequency before the output can no longer be heard.

 #### Sweep oscillators
 Sweep oscillators have an even lower resolution with only 3 bits of mantissa, to save bits.